withastro/astro/packages/astro-rss/README.md

 The `@astrojs/rss` package provides helpers for generating RSS feeds within [Astro endpoints][astro-endpoints].
 This unlocks both static builds _and_ on-demand generation when using an [SSR adapter](https://docs.astro.build/en/guides/server-side-rendering/#enabling-ssr-in-your-project).

 For instance, say you need to generate an RSS feed for all posts under `src/pages/blog/`.
-Create an `rss.xml.js` file under your project's `src/pages/` directory, and use [Vite's `import.meta.glob` helper](https://vitejs.dev/guide/features.html#glob-import) like so:
+Start by [adding a `site` to your project's `astro.config` for link generation](https://docs.astro.build/en/reference/configuration-reference/#site).
+Then, create an `rss.xml.js` file under your project's `src/pages/` directory, and use [Vite's `import.meta.glob` helper](https://vitejs.dev/guide/features.html#glob-import) like so:

 ```js
 // src/pages/rss.xml.js